YangChenyuan/YangChenyuan.github.io/_pages/about.md

 I am interested in leveraging testing, analysis, and verification techniques to make software systems more *reliable* and *robust*, especially for machine learning systems.
 Besides, I tremendously enjoy contributing to the open-source community.

-Currently, I focus on testing deep learning libraries, which are the central infrastructure for building, training, optimizing and deploying deep learning models.
-Until now, my work has totally detected **353** previously unknown bugs for widely-used deep learning libraries, including [PyTorch](https://pytorch.org), [TensorFlow](https://www.tensorflow.org), [JAX](https://jax.readthedocs.io) and [OneFlow](https://github.com/Oneflow-Inc/oneflow).
+Currently, I focus on testing deep learning compilers and the Linux kernel.
+Until now, my work has totally detected **353** previously unknown bugs for widely-used deep learning systems, including [PyTorch](https://pytorch.org), [TensorFlow](https://www.tensorflow.org), [JAX](https://jax.readthedocs.io) and [OneFlow](https://github.com/Oneflow-Inc/oneflow), and 8 CVEs for the Linux kernel.

-Besides deep learning libraries, I also reported more than **30** bugs for other open-source projects, such as [NumPy](https://numpy.org), [Moby](https://mobyproject.org), and [VSCode-Vim](https://github.com/VSCodeVim/Vim).
+Besides deep learning systems and the Linux kernel, I also reported more than **30** bugs for other open-source projects, such as [NumPy](https://numpy.org), [Moby](https://mobyproject.org), and [VSCode-Vim](https://github.com/VSCodeVim/Vim).

 ## Publications